lfir/latin-square-validator/README.md

 ## Latin Square validator
-Reads Latin squares from a file and outputs the line number of the valid ones, optionally concurrently.
+Reads Latin squares from a file (i. e. sample-inputs.txt) and outputs the line number of the valid ones, optionally concurrently.

 File structure: